mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 	* What do you think of this acceleration idea?
 Do you see that working or not working in certain areas?
 Where do see a gap in what technology could do to benefit others?
 	* What have you learned so far in college about approaching complex ideas?
 Does Bridle’s recommendation work for you?
 Does it work for technology?

-* Zoom: office hours 1-4pm to answer any questions about assignment #2.

 ## Friday, May 15
+Participate
+{: .label .label-yellow }
+* Slack: icebreaker of the day!
+* Zoom: office hours 1-4pm EST to answer any questions about assignment #2.

 Read/Watch
 {: .label .label-green }
 * Canvas: Watch Assignment #3 Unessay video before Monday